ferninfm/Fungal_phylogenomics/README.md

 # 1. Introducción

-El término filogenómica fue introducido para referirse al estudio de EISEN1 A common goal to all phylogenomic surveys is to provide a reconstruction of the evolutionary history of a taxonomic group using genome-wide data.
+El término filogenómica fue acuñado por Eisen 1998 @ para referirse al estudio de EISEN1 A common goal to all phylogenomic surveys is to provide a reconstruction of the evolutionary history of a taxonomic group using genome-wide data.
 In some cases reconstructing a phylogeny may be the ultimate goal of the experiment, but more often phylogenies provide a framework to interpret population dynamics, especiation events or provide the background signal to interpret comparative genomic trends.
 Qué es filogenómica?

 The protocols commonly used in phylogenetic surveys to select, sanger-sequence, align and estimate a phylogenetic tree with a set of neutral loci are very standarized.
 In phylogenomics, however there is no single approach or consensus protocol that can be invoqued as a consensus.
-In fact, due to human and computational limitations, analyzing a high number of loci requieres a series of simplifications and compromises that largely depend on the type of sequening plattform, of genomic coverage and the purpuse of the survey.
+In fact, due to human and computational limitations, analyzing a high number of loci requieres a series of simplifications and compromises that largely depend on the type of sequencing plattform, of genomic coverage and the purpuse of the survey.
 The philosophy and methods used for every step are extremely dependent on the type of data acquired and the purpose of the survey.
 For instance highly refined Bayesian methods of model testing, coestimation of phylogeny and population parameters or even making simple phylogenetic inferences are not available for all types of data and often they do not scale well to cope with genomic datasets extremely limiting their use.
 In this practical session we provide a succint introduction to different methods used to generate phylogenomic data matrices, and focus on one of them, making use of use of orthology based gene sets which provides a simple and straightforward method that can be used to address multiple background questions and provides a good entry-level approach to phylogenomics.
 The practical parts are highlighted